Chvxt3r/HackTools/AD/ad-adds-enumeration.md

   #Get a specific "string" on a user's attribute
   Get-ADUser -Filter 'Description -like "*wtver*"' -Properties Description | select Name, Description
+  #Get all users with a SPN set
+  Get-ADUser -Filter {ServicePrincipalName -ne "$null"} -Properties ServicePrincipalName
   ```

 * **Enum Domain Computers:**